 Once again the beautiful 1911 issue.
 Overprints fully loaded of errors and varieties, so interesting, so nice.
 This time we’ll talk about the roman 1, but on the red ink (Scott 84a).

 It’s true that these can be found on stamps Scott 82 and 83 (black ink), the most interesting are the ones that can be found on red ink because they are harder to get.
-There is not an exact number of printed stamps for each one (Scott 82, 83 and 84), but there’s no doubt that the ones with red ink are more scarce.
+As in many cases of Costa Rica stamps there is not an exact number of printed stamps for each one (Scott 82, 83 and 84), but there’s no doubt that the ones with red ink are more scarce.

 The roman 1 can be found in 3 the 3 positions of “1911”: